Maserati Quattroporte: Development

-Launch

-The current-generation of the
+Production

-Quattroporte was unveiled at the North American International Auto Show in Detroit in January 2013.
+This generation of the Quattroporte was unveiled at the North American International Auto Show in Detroit in January 2013.
 Production started in November 2012.
 Initially the range included the twin-turbocharged V8 equipped, rear-wheel drive Quattroporte GTS and the entry level Quattroporte equipped with a twin-turbocharged V6 engine; available with Q4 four-wheel drive and rear-wheel drive depending on the market and the choice of the customer.
 The flagship GTS can be distinguished by its trapezoidal instead of round tail pipes.
 A V6 turbodiesel model for European markets was introduced in September 2013 at the Frankfurt Motor Show.

+In early September 2023, Maserati announced that production of the V8 engine used on the Ghibli (M157) and Quattroporte was to conclude at the end of 2023.
+Production of the Quattroporte ceased at the end of 2023.

 2015 Quattroporte Zegna Limited Edition

 A total of 100 Quattroporte Zegna Limited editions were produced for worldwide markets in collaboration with Italian fashion house Ermenegildo Zegna.
-This unique model based on the Quattroporte GTS features unique exterior and interior details including a custom platinum-metallic silk paint scheme with aluminium pigments the exterior of the car along with matching color coordinated 20-inch wheels.
-On the interior, the seats, panels, roof lining and sunshades are made from specially-milled silk fibers, high performance leather and woolen herringbone fabrics.
+This unique model based on the Quattroporte GTS features unique exterior and interior details including a custom platinum-metallic silk paint scheme with aluminium pigments the exterior of the car along with matching colour coordinated 20-inch wheels.
+On the interior, the seats, panels, roof lining and sunshades are made from specially milled silk fibers, high performance leather and woolen herringbone fabrics.